 Flawed Storyline or Structure: I’ve seen all kinds of errors in books.
 In novels, storyline flaws include impossible actions, unrealistic plot twists, unexplained character shifts, and conflicts that never existed or resolve themselves.
 In non-fiction, structure flaws include failing to follow the book’s stated premise, presenting fiction as fact, not fact checking, logic errors, and inconsistent presentation.

-I, by all means, encourage self-publishing, while at the same time I implore it be done professionally.
-It starts with great content.
+I encourage authors to consider self-publishing, while at the same time I beg them to do professionally.
+This starts with great content.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!